 If the student is working for course credit, you can use these general guidelines for commitment time:

-- 2 credit hours = 4-6+ hours per week with a summative writing assignment (~5 pages)
+- Two credit hours: Four to six hours or more per week with a summative writing assignment (~five pages)

-- 3 credit hours = 6-8+ hours per week with a summative writing assignment (~7 pages)
+- Three credit hours: Six to eight hours or more per week with a summative writing assignment (~seven pages)

 That’s dependent on the type of work you do and where you do it.
 There are a few more hoops to jump through if you are stationed on URMC campus or if you work with clinical patient data/human subjects.
 Much of the required preparatory work can be navigated by students independently, but some preparations require administrator or PI requests to be submitted on their behalf.
 Below are the salient points to take note of for different research experiences: